 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term patients that were vaccinated against pneumonia and flu.
+Measures the percentage of long-term patients who were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-In New London Specialty Care, 16.8% Percentage of Patients
+In New London Specialty Care, 14.42% of Patients

-This tells you the percentage of patients that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could indicate erosion of a resident's health.
+This is the percent of patients who needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In New London Specialty Care, 20.56% Percentage of Residents
+In New London Specialty Care, 11.97% of Residents

-This is the percent of patients who remained mobile levels over time.
-Preserving mobility is often a good sign for residents' well-being.
+This tells you the percent of residents who maintained mobility over time.
+Preserving mobility is often a good sign for residents' health.

 Hospitalizations